Mountain Skills Week

 Whilst the course finishes in Snowdonia, we can drop you either at a train station there, or return you to Grindleford.

 The course is flexible so that we get the most learning out of the prevailing weather conditions.
-As a rough outline, the course will start with the essential hill and mountain skill of navigation.
-After two days in the beautiful terrain of the Peak District we will move to Snowdonia.
-After a day learning to scramble we undertake an overnight journey staying out somewhere remote.
+As a rough outline, the course will start with the essential hill and mountain skill of navigation and learning how to look after ourselves in the uplands.
+After two days in the beautiful terrain of the Peak District we will move to Snowdonia where we spend three days hillwalking and scrambling.

 Day 1 Following introductions, we will look at some of the theory of navigation before heading out on a local walk to practice these skills and learn about essential equipment, upland weather and the environment.